Cap 3000

 Cap 3000 is a French shopping center in the suburbs of Nice, in the city of Saint-Laurent-du-Var.
-Opened in 1969, it is one of the largest shopping centers in the Alpes-Maritimes, the one with the largest number of shops (300 in 2021), and one of the busiest.
-In February 2021, it is the fifth largest shopping center in France by useful commercial area with 135,000 m^{2}.
+Opened in 1969, it is one of the largest shopping centers in the Alpes-Maritimes, the one with the largest number of shops (300 in 2021), and was one of the busiest.
+In February 2021, it was the fifth largest shopping center in France by useful commercial area with 135,000 m^{2}.

 Even though this regional mall is in a mid-to-high range, it is a popular meeting place, from locals to wealthy foreign tourists.
 The shopping center has large retail and service stores, boutiques, restaurants, medical offices and medical analysis laboratories.